-Jean Caiani, Co-Director
+Jean Caiani, Co-Executive Director/Speaker Representative

-Jean founded SpeakOut in 1990 after years of activism in the anti-war, labor, Central American solidarity and farmworker movements.
+Jean founded SpeakOut in 1990 after years of activism in the anti-war, labor, Central American solidarity, and farmworker movements.
 She worked for the United Farmworkers (UFW), organizing Cesar Chavez's speaking tours.
 She holds a Masters in Poetics and has also worked as a Program Officer in the foundation world, focusing on water issues.
-She does anti-racism work with SURJ (Showing up for Racial Justice), Bay Area Chapter.
+She does anti-racism work with SURJ (Showing up for Racial Justice).

-Amalia Mesa, Program Director
+Amalia Mesa, Managing Director

 Amalia’s passion - both personally and professionally - lies in discovering how we can better ourselves and the world in which we live.
 From an early age, Amalia was drawn to the intersections of activism, media, culture, education and leadership.
 She has garnered an array of experience in the social impact sector as well as the film and TV industry, helping to develop and produce projects for HBO, Universal, Marvel Studios, 20th Century Fox, and National Geographic.
 She is thrilled to help accelerate SpeakOut’s growth and impact, helping the organization realize its vision, build an inspired community of creative talent, and empower the next generation.
 Born in Havana, Cuba, Amalia grew up in the Bay Area, and graduated from UCLA’s School of Theatre, Film, and Television.